 Spares and indeed replacement units are generally not available from manufacturers for custom units, so refurbishment is often the only option.

-Now you’re a smart reader so I’m sure will be asking the obvious question.
+Now you’re a smart reader, so I’m sure will be asking the obvious question.
 What happens if my boat has custom units that can’t be refurbished?
 Good question, difficult answer.

-Let me give you two examples;
+Let me give you three examples;

 No Mk 1 vs Mk 2 issues here, but as custom, these are no longer available off the shelf from Lewmar.
-Equally, given they have bonded fixings we are not able to machine replacement lenses.

 On the face of it there are no refurbishment or replacement options.
 Ouch!

 Is there a solution?
 Possibly.
 In this instance we can theoretically arrange for Lewmar to manufacture a batch of new replacements (as if we were a builder), but for each size there is a substantial setup charge making this a very expensive option when viewed on a boat by boat basis (as each may have several sizes).
 This can work we believe where groups of owners get involved to share the setup costs.
 Ideally 10+ owners per batch.
 The unit costs are expected to be similar to catalogue units (but, plus setup).
 This opportunity is only available through us as Lewmar, perhaps understandably, don’t want to deal with owners direct.
-This is an area we hope to develop in 2021, but if of interest please get in touch or socialise through your owners groups.
+This is an area we hope to develop in 2021, so if of interest please get in touch or socialise through your owners groups.

 Custom fixed pane windows, whilst unavailable for replacement can more often be refurbished.
 Custom openers, particularly those where the pane is held within a moving frame are also often feasible for refurbishment.
 Ultimately only knowing what you have allows an initial assessment, so please get in touch.